uncoolbeans/SDD-Assignment-Task-2/README.md

 The program should keep track of overs, providing indication when it’s time to swap ends.
 It should also keep track of outs, storing the bowler’s name whenever a batter gets out.

+The score tracking program is written in Python, using tkinter and customtkinter modules to create a functional and good looking GUI, making use of the variety of widgets and functions in the modules allow for creative Ui design.

 Assessment Notification:
 https://docs.google.com/document/d/100USxqvRZlFTJRk7exb_-Ka7tHNJzmLpmFUz3c1ly7E/edit